PA ADTA Chapter Officers

 Treasurer

-Job Description: Maintain all financial records, manage bank account, prepare and submit
+Job Description: Maintain all financial records, manage bank account, prepare and submit taxes and budget

 Contact: paadta.treasury@gmail.com